1. What is your fee? Do you take ______ insurance?

 Yes.
 I'm a board certified telemental health provider and I can provide counseling online via phone, video and messaging (secure texting).
 I can currently provide online counseling to residents of Tennessee and Georgia.

 Insurance companies don't currently cover phone counseling, but many of them do cover video counseling.
 I'm happy to discuss the options with you.
-Please contact me directly to inquire about phone, video and text message counseling by Clicking Here or calling my direct line at 423.834.7209.
-You can also visit my page about online counseling to learn about private pay (non-insurance) rates and options by Clicking Here.
+Please contact the office with questions about using your insurance for counseling.

 10. What do you mean by "holistic"?
 Does that mean you're against medication?